juice-shop/pwning-juice-shop/part1/customization.md

 ```

 ### Testing customizations

+You can validate your custom configuration file against the schema
+by running `npm run lint:config -- -f /path/to/myConfig.yml`.
+This
+validation automatically happens on server startup as well.

 To verify if your custom configuration will not break any of the
 challenges, you should run the end-to-end tests via `npm run